basiqio/basiq-sdk-php/README.md

 # Basiq.io PHP SDK

+# PLEASE NOTE THIS SDK IS DEPRECATED.

+## We are working hard behind the scenes to produce reliable and up to date SDK's for our customers.

+In the meantime, if you are interested in generating your own, you can access our full Open API/Swagger spec [here](https://github.com/basiqio/basiq-open-api-spec).

-This is the documentation for the PHP SDK for Basiq.io API
+~~This is the documentation for the PHP SDK for Basiq.io API~~

 ## Introduction